rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 3. Review the output and ensure that drive **C** is the target for objects in the output.

-    The BCD output should look like the following example:
+    The Boot Configuration Data (BCD) output should look like the following example:

     <img src="{% asset_path cloud-servers/rescue-mode/goodBCD.png %}" alt="" />